Alex-Kyp/array-sorting-algorithms/README.md

-# Sorting Algorithms for Integer Arrays
+# Sorting Algorithms for Beginners
 We implement 3 sorting algorithm for integer arrays

 ## Bubble Sort